The IACOB project: XVI. Surface helium abundances in Galactic O-type stars: indications for identifying binary interaction products: Sample description

-Among 237 of 318 stars for which we have multi-epoch spectroscopy, 73 were identified as single-line spectroscopic binaries (SB1), based either on radial velocity variations detected across all available spectra in the IACOB database \citep[following][]{Holgado2018, Holgado2019, SimonDiaz2024}, or on a detailed investigation of spectroscopic binarity within the OWN survey \citep[][subm.]{Barba2010, Barba2017, Gamen2008}.
+Among 237 of 318 stars for which we have multi-epoch spectroscopy, 73 were identified as single-line spectroscopic binaries (SB1).
+This identification was based either on radial velocity variations detected across all available spectra in the IACOB database \citep[following][]{Holgado2018, Holgado2019, SimonDiaz2024}, or on a detailed investigation of spectroscopic binarity within the OWN survey \citep[][2026]{Barba2010, Barba2017}.
 The remaining stars were classified as likely single (LS), although some may still harbor undetected companions.

-Updated information on the runaway (RW) status is available for almost 85\% of the stars in the sample.
-This is based on the studies of \citet[][]{MaizApellaniz2018} and \citet{CarreteroCastrillo2023, CarreteroCastrillo2025}, all derived from {\em Gaia} astrometric data \citep[e.g.][]{Brown2016, Vallenari2023}.
+Information on the runaway (RW) status is available for $\approx$85\% of the stars in the sample.
+This was extracted from \citet[][]{MaizApellaniz2018} and \citet{CarreteroCastrillo2023, CarreteroCastrillo2025}, both studies based on {\em Gaia} astrometric data \citep[e.g.][]{Brown2016, Vallenari2023}.
 Stars for which the RW status is not available are those that did not satisfy the quality cuts established in \citet[][their Appendix A]{CarreteroCastrillo2023} to ensure reliable astrometric data.

 As a final point of interest, our sample includes a significantly enhanced number of ON stars (19) compared with the 12 ON stars analyzed in the most recent comprehensive study of these type of objects by \citet{Martins2015b}.